Are you planning a home improvement project?

 - It's the law!
 Wisconsin Statute 182.0175 requires all excavators, including homeowners and construction contractors, to contact Diggers Hotline at least three working days before starting the work.

 - Safety!
 Calling Diggers Hotline before every digging job helps prevent harm to you or those around you.

 - Power reliability!
 Damaging underground power lines can cause an electric outage to you and your neighborhood.

 - Money!
 Not calling may cost you financially.
-The public utilities are marked free of charge, but if a buried cable is damaged without a valid diggers hotline ticket, you will be financially responsible for the damage and could be fined up to $2,000.
+Public utilities are marked free of charge, but if a buried cable is damaged without a valid diggers hotline ticket, you will be financially responsible for the damage and could be fined.

 How to contact Diggers Hotline?